metinyildiran/SpiralJumper/README.md

 2. Open Unity Hub, click the open button and locate the project.
 3. You can use Unity 2021.3.3f1 or newer versions of Unity.
 4. In Unity select File > Build Settings > Android and click switch platform.
-5. After that select the 1920x1080 Portrait Aspect Ratio in the Game Tab.
+5. After that, select the 1920x1080 Portrait Aspect Ratio in the Game Tab.
 6. In the scenes folder, select _LevelLoader scene and open.
 7. Click the play button and start playing!